About OCHIAIRO

 filled with craftsmanship.

-The main wing is built with rare and unique woods such as black persimmon and ebony, creating an elevated classical look.
+The main building is constructed with a focus on elegance, utilizing distinguished woods such as black persimmon and rosewood.

 Sukiya-style architecture was originally used for classical tea ceremony houses,